gauravjnigam/gnSpring/README.md

 7 | Spring Session  | supports multiple sessions in a single browser instance, manages session information and makes it easeir to share session data between services in the cloud regardless of the platform/container.  |
 8 | Spring Mobile | offers device detection and progressive rendering options that make mobile web application development easy. |
 9 | Spring Android | facilitates the development of Android applications |

+# Advantages
+* Flexibility and support of integration with other framework <br />
+      Spring modules are not dependent on one another and offer a developer the freedom to pick and choose according to the requirements of the application.
+      Spring offers its own MVC framework, SpringMVC, it also offers integration with other MVC frameworks.
+* Removes plumbing code  <br />
+      Spring removes plumbing code and lets the programmer focus on the application logic.
+* Promotes testable code <br />
+      Spring framework enables writing testable code.
+It offers good integration with JUnit and Mockito frameworks, which lets us write unit tests quickly and easily.
+The core feature of Spring is dependency injection and if it is used properly, writing unit tests for the code becomes very easy.
+* Up to date and adopt lateset technology trends  <br />
+      Spring is able to stay current and adapt to changes in development.
+For example, microservices and cloud services have evolved in the last decade.
+Spring has come up with projects to keep up with the trend, like Spring Boot, which helps with designing microservices